← Transmissions

 Retail/Commerce media & end of cookie dependence

 2026 confirms the shift towards retail/commerce media: media buys supported by reliable 1P data (intentions, audiences, off-site signals) and robust measurement.
-The challenge: capturing attention in the moment on merchant journeys, while controlling your cost of sale.
+The challenge: capture attention in the moment on merchant journeys, while controlling your cost of sale.

 • Commerce media: reuse your transactional data to activate more precise lookalikes, without being hostage to third-party signals.